FluxionNetwork/fluxion/README.md

 ```

 ## :scroll: Changelog
-Fluxion gets weekly updates with new features, improvements, and bugfixes.
+Fluxion is actively maintained with new features, improvements, and bugfixes.
 Be sure to check out the [changelog here](https://github.com/FluxionNetwork/fluxion/commits/master).

 ## ![Octocat](https://github.githubassets.com/images/icons/emoji/octocat.png "Octocat") How to contribute